Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium

-In this paper, we examine the resonant behavior of quartz tuning forks by numerical simulations using the finite element method (FEM).
+We examine the resonant behavior of quartz tuning forks by numerical simulations using the finite element method (FEM).
 We study the properties of tuning forks with various prong shapes and compute the resonant frequency change due to the surrounding compressible fluid.
 We consider the oscillators in infinite medium, as well as in a confined cylindrical cavity.
-In infinite medium we compute the emission of acoustic radiation and in confined space we consider the acoustic resonant modes within the fluid cavity.
+In infinite medium we compute the emission of acoustic radiation and in confined space we consider the acoustic resonant modes within the fluid volume.
 The influence of acoustic impedance on the surfaces is also discussed.
-The significance of different shapes of tines are studied by assuming the oscillator is infinitely long, which reduces the calculation to two dimensions.
-These are computationally much less demanding than the full 3D models.
-The full fork geometry is simulated to make contact with experiments and to see the difference between 2D and 3D models.
-We have previously reported the results of similar simulations for various 2D geometries \cite{Compressibility1}.
+The significance of different cross-sectional shapes is studied by assuming the oscillator to be infinitely long, which reduces the calculation to two dimensions.
+This is computationally much less demanding than the full 3D models.
+The full fork geometry is simulated to make comparison with experiments and to examine the difference between the 2D and 3D models.
+We have previously reported the results of similar studies for various 2D geometries \cite{Compressibility1}.